Panasonic GX1 vs Ricoh GR II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GX1 and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GX1 does not offer wifi capability.
+In contrast, the GX1 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Panasonic GX1 better than the Ricoh GR II or vice versa?
 The listing below highlights the relative strengths of the two models.